bluem-development/bluem-magento/README.md

 ```
 'bluem-magento2-dev' is the name of the Docker container.

-## Magento Coding Standard
+# Magento Coding Standard
-Magento uses his Code Standard to check and verify all codes.
+Magento uses his Coding Standard to check and verify all codes.
 Errors needs to be solved before any submission to the Marketplace.

 Magento guide: https://developer.adobe.com/commerce/marketplace/guides/sellers/code-sniffer/